 - Is Accounts Payable a debit or credit?

-- How do you record withdrawals?
+- How do you account for unearned income?

-- Is owner’s withdrawal an expense?
+- Is unearned revenue an asset?

-- Is withdrawal a debit or credit?
+- Is unearned income a debit or credit?

 Is Accounts Payable a debit or credit?